Turao/Turao/interview-questions.md

 - What do you think it's the company/product's main obstacle(s)? (a.k.a. what is preventing from growing / growing even more)?
 - What are the company plans for this product for the next year?
 And for the next 5 years (long-term vision)?
 - What is the best part of your product?
+- How do you assess between quality and speed (time-to-market)?
+When do you pick one over the other?

 ## Job Offering